-The EXE files created by compiling typically run on all versions (and bit levels) of Windows going back to Windows 2000.
+The EXE files created by compiling typically run on all versions (and bit levels) of Windows going back to Windows 2000 (although there may be some limitations based on the Windows version).
 Indeed, I have run these EXE files on W2K, XP/32-bit, Vista/32-bit, W7/32-bit, W7/64-bit, and W8/64-bit.
 In addition, I just ran the HelloWorld.exe (created on W7) on the W10/64-bit Technical Preview (Build 10061, the latest release at the time of publishing this article) — it worked perfectly:

 The easiest way to compile is to right-click on an AHK file in your file manager and select Compile Script from the context menu:

 For more compiling options, such as selecting a custom icon or compressing the EXE file, you may run the compiler separately (the installer creates a shortcut to Convert .ahk to .exe in the AutoHotkey Program Group):